 What is the course about?

-Exploring the history, context and practice of the mid 20th-century electronic music studio and the wider discipline of music concrete.
-You will explore the techniques in a practical way using software emulations and pre recorded 'tape loops' to create your own music concrete pieces.
+Exploring the history, context and practice of the mid 20th-century electronic music studio and the wider discipline of musique concrete.
+You will explore the techniques in a practical way using software emulations and pre recorded tape loops to create your own music concrete pieces.

 What will we cover?

-Deconstruction and analysis of early electronic music and key musique concrète compositions
+• analysis of early electronic music and key musique concrete compositions

-A practical exploration of the components that make up a musique concrète studio
+• the components that make up a musique concrete studio

 What will I achieve?